sirioz/HelpMeOut/README.md

 - Firebase cloud functions

 ## Compiling
-- Enter into the folder apps (helpmeout-caregiver, helpmeout-patients)
+- Enter into the folder apps (helpmeout-caregiver, helpmeout-patients).
 - `pod init`
 - Open the `\*.xcworkspace` in XCode and compile.
 To run the apps on a physical device you'll have to provide some valid provisioning profiles with **push notifications option enabled**.